CSCfi/csc-user-guide/docs/data/sensitive-data/sd-connect-share.md

 You need to know the Share ID of the **recipient** CSC project.
 The recipient can copy the Share ID from the SD Connect user interface (the recipient should select correct CSC project from the top left corner, then click **Copy Share ID** next to the project number) and provide it to you via email.

 Permission levels are read-only access, data transfer, and data collection.
-Please read about example scenarios which  demonstrate how the different permission can be applied based on specific collaboration requirements and data-sharing needs.
+Please read about example scenarios which demonstrate how the different permissions can be applied based on specific collaboration requirements and data-sharing needs.

 ### Read only-access